Road to N. Korea's denuclearization is littered with failure - Philly

 Months after taking power following the death of his father, current North Korean leader Kim reached a deal with the Obama administration in February 2012 to suspend nuclear weapons and missile tests and uranium enrichment and to also allow international inspectors to monitor its nuclear activities in exchange for U.S. food aid.

-The North criticized the United States of "overreacting" and launched another long-range rocket in December it said successfully delivered a satellite into space.
+The North criticized the United States of "overreacting" and launched another long-range rocket in December 2012 that it said successfully delivered a satellite into space.

 In 2013, Kim announced that his government would pursue a national "byungjin" policy aimed at simultaneously seeking nuclear development and economic growth.
 This was seen as a clean break from the North's previous stance that mainly used the nuclear program as a bargaining chip to extract concessions from foreign governments, rather than for immediate military purposes.